-While there is no specific formula for how hedge funds work since different hedge funds employ a multitude of different strategies, there are some common characteristics that are present in most hedge funds.
+There is no specific formula for how hedge funds work because different hedge funds employ a multitude of different strategies.
+However, there are some common characteristics that are present in most hedge funds.
 All hedge funds start with a hedge fund manager.

 This manager brings a specific strategy or investment philosophy to the table.
-Maybe he chooses to use leverage, or short a particular stock.
+Maybe he chooses to use leverage, short-selling, or derivatives.
 Maybe he uses asset-backed lending or has a global-macro approach.
-Whatever strategy he uses, the accredited investor or qualified client believes that this strategy will garner them some good returns, and therefore invests with this manager.
+Whatever strategy he uses, the accredited investor or qualified client believes that this strategy will garner them some healthy returns, and therefore invests with this manager.
 Their investment is in the form of a lot of cash, usually upwards of a half million dollars.

-The hedge fund manager takes whatever initial capital he gets, whether it be from a number of investors, family, friends, maybe even his own money, and invests accordingly.
-While hedge funds aren’t “regulated,” the manager does have the responsibility of providing transparency to his investors.
-There are a wide range of statistics, numbers and charts that the investor will expect to receive on a regular basis.
-This is why the hedge fund manager must hire an administrator, to keep track of all of the documents relating to the fund.
+The hedge fund manager takes whatever initial capital he gets, whether it be from investors, family, friends, maybe even his own money, and invests accordingly.
+While hedge funds have limited regulation, the manager does have the responsibility of providing transparency to his investors.
+There is a wide range of statistics, numbers and charts that the investor will expect to receive on a regular basis.
+This is why the hedge fund manager must hire an administrator to keep track of all of the documents relating to the fund.
 This way, the manager can focus on running the hedge fund and not administrative duties.